kirbydesign/designsystem/libs/extensions/angular/CONTRIBUTING.md

 npx nx g @nx/angular:stories extensions-angular
 ```

 It is important to note that to use the compiled component output, we need Storybook to import components from their package aliases.
-This means that any relative import of components should be changed from `import { NewComponentNameComponent } from './new-component-name.component';` to `import { NewComponentName } from '@kirbydesign/extensions-angular/new-component-name';`.
+This means that any relative import of components should be changed to `import { NewComponentName } from '@kirbydesign/extensions-angular/new-component-name';`.

 To see any changes you make in action, start storybook and library compilation in watch mode with